Italy–Switzerland relations

-Country comparison

 History

 Before the birth of the Italian state in 1861, the relations between Italian state entities and the Swiss territories were of an economic and religious nature.
 During 1300–1400, for example, Italian merchants and bankers participated at Geneva fairs contributing to their development.

 Switzerland established Milan as a protectorate of the Confederation between 1512 and 1515.
 In 1515, the Swiss helped defend the Duchy of Milan against a French invasion.

 In the period of Restoration (1815-1848) the Lombard Enlightenment had an important influence on the Swiss territories, Milan, in fact, became a place of education for the Ticinesi.

 During the Revolutions of 1848 in the Italian states many Swiss supported the Italian cause, in particular, in the five days of Milan Swiss volunteers fought with the Lombardy-Venetia against the Austrians.
 Following the capture of Milan in August 1848 some Italian revolutionaries took refuge in Switzerland.

 In the Risorgimento era, various Italian patriots, including Cavour, the prime minister of the Kingdom of Piedmont-Sardinia, became interested in conquering the Ticino Canton and the Italian-speaking valleys of Graubünden.
 The proclamation of the Kingdom of Italy in 1861 was perceived with relief by Switzerland, as it provided security for the country's neutrality.

-Between 1870 and 1914 there was a large influx of Italian immigrants into Switzerland.
+Between 1870 and 1914, there was a large influx of Italian immigrants into Switzerland.
 This was encouraged by the 1868 treaty of domicile and consulate which ensured freedom of access and domicile in the respective countries.
 Italian immigrants constituted unskilled labour employed mainly for the construction of railways.

-During the First World War the Italian government was committed to respecting Swiss neutrality and after the war with the establishment of Fascism, bilateral relations were characterized by a policy based on friendship.
+During the First World War, the Italian government was committed to respecting Swiss neutrality and after the war with the establishment of Fascism, bilateral relations were characterized by a policy based on friendship.
 The two countries concluded a new treaty of commerce (1923) and a treaty of conciliation and judicial regulation (1924).

 As in the First World War also in the Second World War Italy recognized the neutrality of Switzerland in 1938, but among the expansion projects exposed by Mussolini on November 30, 1938, to the Great Council of Fascism there was also the Canton of Ticino.

 With the end of the Second World War there was a wave of migration to Switzerland mainly due to the fact that the Swiss production system was not affected by the damage of war and Swiss entrepreneurs sought low-cost Italian labour.
 The Swiss government, however, tried to limit the migration to seasonal work and concluded an agreement in 1948.
 This agreement stated that workers could not move in Swiss territory and remained tied to those who had hired them.
 In addition, family reunification was not allowed.
 This agreement created several tensions between the two countries and for this reason another one was signed in 1964 that allowed reunification.

 Following the oil crisis that began in 1973, many Italian workers in Switzerland returned to Italy.